John Mayer: Instruments and equipment

 In 2014, John Mayer announced that he was no longer a Fender Artist.
 As a result, his signature line of guitars was pulled from production.
 In 2015, Mayer announced that he was collaborating with PRS Guitars.
 In March 2016, Mayer and PRS revealed their collaborative project, the Super Eagle.
 This was a limited release from PRS's Private Stock line of instruments and each guitar features ultra-grade woods, abalone inlay, JCF Audio preamps, and a hand-signed sticker by glass-artist David Smith.
 Only 100 were produced, each retailing for over $10,000.
-In January 2017 at NAMM, PRS and Mayer announced the J-MOD 100 signature amp.
+In January 2017 at the NAMM Show, PRS and Mayer announced the J-MOD 100 signature amp.
 In June 2017, the Super Eagle II was revealed, limited to 120 instruments.

 In January 2018, Martin Guitar announced the limited-release (45 instruments) John Mayer Signature D-45, with list price $14,999.
 In March 2018, Mayer's signature Silver Sky model was released by PRS, available in four colors.
 While Music Trade called the Silver Sky "derivative", it said that all the elements were "designed from the ground up" and built with "attention to detail".
 While acknowledging its similarity to a Stratocaster, Matt Blackett of Guitar Player magazine ultimately said, "The Silver Sky absolutely delivers on the promise of being a damn-near-perfect version of this type of guitar."
 The magazine named its "Editor's Pick".

+Mayer owns multiple Dumble amplifiers, a highly exclusive brand of amps that only a handful of guitarists—including Kenny Wayne Shepherd, Robben Ford, and Carlos Santana—are known to play on a regular basis.
+In particular, Mayer owns the Dumbleland Special model used by Stevie Ray Vaughan to record his album Texas Flood.
+He used this amp during his performance for Vaughan's induction into the Rock and Roll Hall of Fame, which he called a "special thing".
+For his album Sob Rock, Mayer recorded with a Fractal Axe-Fx digital amp modeler alongside his Dumble amps.
+Mayer has been credited for renewing industry interest in the Marshall Bluesbreaker overdrive pedal after he started using one for live performances.
+While unpopular during its brief production run in the early 1990s, the attention generated by Mayer's use of the Bluesbreaker led to Marshall reissuing the entire line of effects pedals it was part of.